 Without compromising on the traditional flavor, this Basil Spinach Pesto is perfect for pasta and more.
 This pesto recipe has a healthy twist by incorporating nutrient-rich spinach without anyone noticing.

 I'm pretty sure pesto is the undisputed queen sauce of the summer.
 At least if you have a garden overflowing with basil.
-Though in our house, pesto is a year round thing because I make giant batches of it in the summer and freeze it for a punch of flavor even on the coldest winter days.
+In our house, pesto is a year-round thing because I make giant batches of it in the summer and freeze it for a punch of flavor even on the coldest winter days.